tomal223/tomal223/README.md

-- 👋 Hi, I’m @tomal223 a Front End Web Developer.
+- 👋 Hi, I’m Towhozib Ahmed Tomal a Front End Web Developer.
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning new JavaScript
 - 📫 How to reach me: